hitobito/hitobito/doc/development/08_oauth.md

 ## OAuth 2.0
 Hitobito is an OAuth 2.0 provider, meaning that an external application can authenticate users via hitobito (usually in the form of a "Login via hitobito" feature, similar to Google and Facebook etc.).
-The external application can then query information about the user, if the user has granted this permission.
+The external application can then query information about the user or use the [REST API](05_rest_api.md) in the name of the user, if the user has granted this permission.
 This works without giving the user's password or token to the external application.

 ### Managing OAuth applications in hitobito
 Users with admin privilege on the application root group (e.g. "Bundesebene" or "Dachverband") are allowed to manage the OAuth applications in the global hitobito settings.